any-docs/css/content/reference/at-rules/@container/index.md

 #### Size container descriptors

 The `<container-condition>` can include one or more boolean size queries, each within a set of parentheses.
 A size query includes a size descriptor, a value, and — depending on the descriptor — a comparison operator.
 The queries always measures the [content box](/reference/values/box-edge#content-box) as the comparison.
-The syntax for including multiple conditions is the same as for {{cssxref("@media")}} size feature queries.
+The syntax for including multiple conditions is the same as for `@media` size feature queries.

 ```css
 @container (min-width: 400px) {